 The PSLF Program forgives the remaining balance on your Direct loans after you've made the equivalent of 120 qualifying monthly payments under an accepted payment plan and while working full-time for an eligible employer.
 The accepted payment plans are the four income-driven repayment (IDR) plans: SAVE, PAYE, IBR, and ICR.
 Loans forgiven through PSLF are federally tax-free.

 Only Direct loans are eligible for PSLF.
-If you have federally-held or commercially-held FFEL/FFELP loans, you must consolidate by April 30, 2024!
+If you have federally-held or commercially-held FFEL/FFELP loans, you must submit a consolidation application by June 30, 2024!
 More on this below.

 Income-Driven Repayment (IDR) Forgiveness

 Only Direct and federally-held FFEL/FFELP loans are eligible for IDR forgiveness.
-If you have commercially-held FFEL/FFELP loans, you must consolidate by April 30, 2024!
+If you have commercially held FFEL/FFELP loans, you must submit a consolidation application by June 30, 2024!
 More on this below.

 Step 3: Use the chart below to determine your action steps.

-Once you've clarified what type(s) of outstanding loans you have and which forgiveness opportunity you're pursuing, use the chart below to determine your action steps.
-If the chart indicates that consolidation is necessary, you MUST submit a consolidation application on studentaid.gov by April 30, 2024, to avoid losing all progress.
+Once you understand the type(s) of outstanding loans and the forgiveness opportunity you're pursuing, use the chart below to determine your action steps.
+If the chart indicates that consolidation is necessary, you MUST submit a consolidation application on studentaid.gov by June 30, 2024, to avoid losing all progress.

 Action Items Chart

-By consolidating by April 30, 2024, you will get credit toward PSLF or IDR forgiveness for past payments that wouldn't ordinarily count.
-If you consolidate after the deadline, you will start all over again.
+By submitting a consolidation application by June 30, 2024, you will get credit toward PSLF or IDR forgiveness for past payments that wouldn't ordinarily count.
+If you consolidate after the deadline, you may be forced to start all over again at payment 0.

 ]]>